 We have already indicated the nature of the avoiding to be the severance of church fellowship.
 This is obvious from the context.
 The entire chapter sixteen up to our passage is filled with greetings.
 These are not greetings to people who have but friendship in common.
 They are "fraternal greetings."
 Such a salutation was commonly sealed by the holy kiss.
-The fraternal greeting sealed with the holy kiss is common in the epistles and known from extra-biblical sources to have been common in the early church.
-The atmosphere of fellowship is expressed in verse 16, "Salute one another with an holy kiss.
+The fraternal greeting sealed with the holy kiss is common in the epistles and known from extra-biblical sources to been common in the early church.
+The atmosphere of fellowship is expressed in verse 16, "Salute one another with an holy kiss."
 The churches of Christ salute you."

-From the joyful company of those who "continued steadfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers, "(Acts 2,42) Paul turns to those "causing divisions and offenses.
-The admonition is as simple as it is brief - avoid, that is, have no fellowship.
+From the joyful company of those who "continued steadfastly in the abostles' doctrine and fellowship, and in breaking of bread, and in prayers," (Acts 2, 12) Paul turns to those "causing divisions and offenses".
+The admonition is as simple as it is brief, avoid, that is, have no fellowship.
 By fellowship we mean what we commonly term church fellowship, that is, pulpit, altar, and prayer fellowship.
 The avoiding has no reference to the social, political, or business spheres of life.
 Our Lord does not command us to leave this world, but to remain in it while not being a part of it.

 We reject any "avoiding" that still admits of the practice of church fellowship.
 Church fellowship involves matters other than public preaching, the celebrating of holy communion, and praying.
-I have in mind matters like transfers from one congregation to another, sponsors, guest organists and solcists, etc. To limit the "avoiding" to an avoiding of the formal practice of joint preaching and communion services and prayer fellowship while permitting fraternal transfers, sponsors, guest organists and solcists, and other incidental types of fellowship, is to contradict, confuse, and destroy the "avoiding."
-When I can no longer preach, commune, and pray with someone, I can no longer transfer to such an one, have him serve as sponsor, organist, solcist, or in any other capacity that involves the practice of church fellowship.
+I have in mind matters like transfers from one congregation to another, sponsors, guest organists and soloists, etc. To limit the "avoiding" towan avoiding of the formal practice of joint preaching communion services and prayer worship while permitting fraternal transfers, sponsors, and prayer worship while permitting fraternal transfers, sponsors, guests organists and soloists, etc. is to contradict, confuse, and destroy the "avoiding."
+When I can no longer preach, commune, and pray with someone, I can no longer transfer to such an one, have him serve as sponsor, organist, soloists, or in any other capacity that involves the practice of church fellowship.

 However, a warning must be sounded at this point.
-We are here laying down a principle.
-We are not trying to and cannot solve all individual cases that may and will arise with the declaration of the severance of church fellowship.
-The directive of the Word of God in Romans 16,17 must be applied, not in a legalistic manner, but an evangelical manner as any end every other Word of God.
+We are here laying down a priciple: We are not trying to and cannot solve all individual cases that may and will arise with the declaration of the severance of church fellowship.
+The directive of the Word of God in Romans 16, 17 must be applied, not in a legalistic manner, but an evangelical manner as any and everyother Word of God.
 That means patient instruction and loving concern for the weak.
-We will have to work with this Word of the Lord in the same manner that we labor with other commands such as, "This do ye oft" regarding communion attendance; "Let the Word of God dwell in you richly" regarding church attendance: "We love Him, for He first loved us" regarding stewardship; "Ye fathers, bring up your children in the nurture and admonition of the Lord" as applied to the Christian Day School.
-The Lord does not want us to drive His people with the Word but to change His people by the Word so that their will becomes the will to obey the Word of the Lord.
-But let no man use the example of the weak among us, the confused, the difficulty of cases that shall arise as grounds for either disobedience or a postponement of obedience to this passage.
-Anyone who argues in this manner would fall under the judgment of the Lord, Matthew 23,24: "Ye blind guides, which strain at a gnat, and swallow a camel."
-Let us rather pray God for the grace to obey, and then for grace to teach others to obey!
+We will have to work with this Word of the Lord in the same manner that we labor with other commands such as, "This do ye oft" regarding communion attendance, "Let the Word of God dwell in you richly" regarding church attentance, "We love Him, for He first loved us"

+regarding stewardship, "Ye fathers, bring up your children in the nurture as applied to and admonition of the Lord" regarding the Christian Day School.
+Lord does not want us to drive His people with the Word but to change His people by the Word southat their will becomes the will to obey the Word of the Lord.
+But let no man use the example of the weak among us, the confused, the difficulty of cases that shall arise as grounds for either a postponement of obedience or disobedience to this passage.
+Let Anjore who argues in this manner would fall under judgment of the head, the theme is, as: "ye bland guides, us rather pray God for the grace to obey, and then for grace to teach others to obey.